martinmuzak/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/port-order-overview.md

 - Fax numbers, but they can't be used for faxing.
 They have to be assigned to a user.
 If you port the phone number to Teams, you can assign this phone number to a user in your organization instead of using it for faxing.
 - If you're porting hybrid phone numbers (migrating from Direct Routing or Operator Connect to Calling Plans), contact the [TNS service desk](../manage-phone-numbers-for-your-organization/contact-tns-service-desk.md) and include a note stating these phone numbers are hybrid.

-Transferring mobile numbers to Microsoft Calling Plan is only available in the United States and Puerto Rico.
+Transferring mobile numbers to Microsoft Calling Plan is only available in the United States, Puerto Rico, and Canada.

 User numbers can be converted to service numbers, and vice versa, but not during the port process.
 Once a number is ported to Microsoft, the usage type can be changed.
 See [Managing the usage type of a Calling Plan number](../manage-the-usage-of-a-phone-number.md).